Edinburgh heroin dealer, Mark Renton, given jail sentence

 AN EDINBURGH drug trafficker who was caught with hundreds of pounds worth of heroin was jailed for six years today.

-Mark Renton was found to have been in possession of heroin with a street value of £620.
+Mark Renton was discovered to have possessed heroin with a street value of £620.

 Acting on intelligence that he may be involved in the drug trafficking trade, police approached Mr Renton at West Pilton Lea on 15 April, but the 37-year-old attempted to cycle away.
 A wad of cash and a phone was found on his person.